AdobeDocs/experience-manager-64.pt-BR/help/release-notes/sp-release-notes.md

 **Gerenciador do Forms**

-* lista do botão FM CREATE para ser classificada alfabeticamente.
+* LISTA do botão FM CREATE para ser classificada alfabeticamente.
 Hotfix do CQ-4242307

 **Portal do Forms**